How to find the best day trading signals

 As we mentioned earlier, technical indicators are an excellent source of day trading signals.
 If you make time to understand how they work, you will be amazed at how you can generate profitable signals for your trades.

-Before dive deeper into trading strategies, let’s quickly mention that technical indicators can be classified into five broad categories:
+Before we dive deeper into trading strategies, let’s quickly mention that technical indicators can be classified into five broad categories:

 - Relative strength